 Home work-stations are becoming a hot topic in 2020.
 With an increase in the number of people working from home, a good work-station is more important than ever.
 Due to the rapid change in working environments, work related musculoskeletal complaints are on the rise.
-We are finding many of our patients from Barwon Heads, Armstrong Creek, Ocean Grove, and the Bellarine Peninsula are being encouraged to work from home more than ever.
+We are finding many of our patients from Barwon Heads, Ocean Grove, Greater Geelong and the Bellarine Peninsula are being encouraged to work from home more than ever.

 Here at 13th Beach Health Services, unfortunately we are continuing to see an increasing trend of injuries relating to poor at home work-stations.
 That’s why our ergonomic wiz Phil Nash has written this short article to give you some helpful hints and advice.
 So….
 Sit up straight, adjust those monitors, and let’s dive in and see how some simple strategies can help you reduce your risk of developing these complaints!